Dries Van Langendonck: 2018–2022: National championships and international debut

 Van Langendonck began competitive kart racing aged eight, contesting national championships with GKS Lemmens Power.
 He debuted in the RMC Golden Trophy that year, finishing seventeenth at Genk in Micro Max.
 In 2019, he won the Dutch Championship in the Rookie class; he further finished fifth and sixth in the BNL Karting Series and Rotax Max Challenge Belgium, respectively.
-He made his international debut in 2020, contesting the WSK Euro Series with Birel ART and claiming top-10 finishes in the ROK Cup Superfinal, Andrea Margutti Trophy, and Trofeo Ayrton Senna in 60 Mini, where he also claimed a second Dutch Championship with Paauwer Racing.
-In 2021, he became the first member of Birel ART's driver development programme as he finished runner-up to Kilian Josseron at the South Garda Winter Cup and Jensen Burnett at the ROK Cup Superfinal, and claimed third in the Italian Championship, where he won the Trofeo Jesolo in X30 Mini; he finished fourth at the WSK Final Cup, sixth at the WSK Champions Cup, and seventh at the WSK Open Cup.
-With Parolin, he claimed his maiden international title at the Andrea Margutti Trophy in 2022, with additional top-fives at the WSK Champions Cup, WSK Super Master Series, and Italian Championship.
+He moved to the Italian scene with his 60 Mini debut in 2020, contesting the WSK Euro Series with Birel ART and claiming top-10 finishes in the ROK Cup Superfinal, Andrea Margutti Trophy, and Trofeo Ayrton Senna, while he also won a second Dutch Championship with Paauwer Racing.

+With support from two-time World Champion Alessandro Manetti, he became the first member of Birel ART's driver development programme in 2021.
+He finished runner-up to Kilian Josseron at the South Garda Winter Cup and Jensen Burnett at the ROK Cup Superfinal, also claiming third in the Italian Championship, where he won the Trofeo Jesolo in X30 Mini; he finished fourth at the WSK Final Cup, sixth at the WSK Champions Cup, and seventh at the WSK Open Cup.
+With Parolin, he claimed his first major title in Italy at the Andrea Margutti Trophy in 2022, with additional top-fives at the WSK Champions Cup, WSK Super Master Series, and Italian Championship.

 2022–2024: Dominance in OK-Junior

-Aged 12, Van Langendonck progressed to OK-Junior—the premier under-15 international direct-drive karting category—with Energy Corse, finishing seventh on his World Championship debut at Sarno.
+Aged 12, Van Langendonck progressed to OK-Junior (OK-J)—the premier under-15 international karting category—with Energy Corse, finishing seventh on his World Championship debut at Sarno.
 In 2023, he finished runner-up to Lewis Wherrell in Champions of the Future—amongst top-five finishes in the European Championship and WSK Super Master Series—before joining Forza Racing.
-He became the first World Champion from Belgium since François Goldstein in 1975 with his victory over Christian Costoya at Franciacorta, which elevated him into the top-10 of the International Karting Ranking (IKR) for the first time, and closed the season by winning the WSK Final Cup.
-Van Langendonck opened his 2024 campaign with runner-up positions at the WSK Champions Cup and WSK Super Master Series to Niklas Schaufler.
-With victories in Valencia and Slovakia—which propelled him to lead the IKR—he cruised to win the European Championship by 95 points over Costoya, further beating him and Schaufler in Champions of the Future whilst missing the final round to compete in OK.
-His successes in OK-Junior saw him named IKR Driver of the Year ahead of over 1,200 competitors.
+He became the first World Champion from Belgium since François Goldstein in 1975 with his victory over Christian Costoya at Franciacorta, which elevated him into the top-10 of the International Karting Ranking (IKR) for the first time, and he closed the season by winning the WSK Final Cup.
+Van Langendonck joined the RACB National Team for 2024, opening his campaign with runner-up positions at the WSK Champions Cup and WSK Super Master Series to Niklas Schaufler.
+With victories in Valencia and Slovakia—which propelled him to lead the IKR—he cruised to win the European Championship by 95 points over Costoya, further beating him and Schaufler in Champions of the Future while missing the final round to compete in OK.
+His successes in OK-J saw him named IKR Driver of the Year ahead of over 1,200 competitors.